NTIG-Uppsala/Bengans-Biluthyrning/README.md

 - Unless everyone present has worked togheter, the remaining people must check the task before it can be considered done.

-- Code must pass all tests and code validation.
+- Code must pass all relevant tests and code validation.

 - Code must follow the coding standard.